 As you’ll see in each of the following data sets, the top five companies here, Prudential Financial, Lincoln Financial, MetLife, Northwestern Mutual, and New York Life, consistently appear near the top of each list.

-Three of these companies, Prudential, Lincoln Financial, and New York Life, are active in both the individual and group life insurance markets.
-On the other hand, MetLife is almost exclusively in the group insurance market while Northwestern Mutual does 99% of its business in the individual life insurance market.
+Three of these companies, Prudential, Lincoln Financial, and New York Life, are active in individual and group life insurance markets.
+On the other hand, MetLife is almost exclusively in the group insurance market, while Northwestern Mutual does 99% of its business in the individual life insurance market.

-In this section, we look at the top 25 U.S. life insurance companies by total life insurance coverage in-force.
+This section looks at the top 25 U.S. life insurance companies by total life insurance coverage in force.
 This is equivalent to total life insurance coverage issued historically that is still outstanding.

 In this section, we use “total annual net premiums written” as the yardstick.